simpledotorg/deployment/standalone/README.md

 - Set the following in the `hosts/icmr/playground` Ansible inventory file
     - Set `domain_name` to your domain name (eg. `playground.simple.org`)
     - Set `deploy_env` to your desired environment name (eg. `staging`, `production`, `sandbox`)
-- Run `ansible-playbook --vault-id <path/to/password_file> all.yml -i ../hosts/icmr/playground`
+- Run `make init`
+- Run `make all` to setup simple-server on your servers.
     - Simple server should now be installed, running and accessible on your domain.

 ## Provisioning Testing Servers